JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 ## We have Cable TV, Antenna Hookups, Telephone, WIFI, and Ethernet fed to our units.
--  Often, people use plumbing and hoses as models to describe how various kinds of "wires" bring us services.
 -  There are five "wires" comming from a "Secret Room" in the building that bring those services to a panel in our laundry room.
-It is similar to a medicine cabinet with a plastic door covering the stuff inside.
+The panel looks like a medicine cabinet with a plastic door covering the stuff inside.
    -  From that area, a few simple devices spread those services to wall jacks thoughout our units.
-  		-  The model number or type of wire is not really important, although you will notice different colors, sizes, and "feel" for the job they do (TV, Data, and Phone).
+      -  Data (Ethernet) and Voice (Phone) wires connect to white and blue gadgets that allow easier hookup.
+         -  Somne people call these gadgets "Patch Panels".
+         -  The Cable TV uses a simple "splitter" to distribute that service around to rooms.
+It just dangles there - one in many out.
 #### Here is a picture of that panel, along with what's inside.
 <table>
 	<tr>